High-Volume Recruiting Made Easy: 9 Winning Strategies in 2026

 The result: your hiring team reviews scorecards instead of scheduling calls.

 The Cognitive is one platform built specifically for this.
 It conducts live, adaptive AI video interviews that follow up on vague answers, flag tab-switching and camera-off behavior in real time, and deliver evidence-based scorecards with candidate quotes mapped to your evaluation criteria.
-At $5 per interview with 90%+ completion rates, it removes the volume bottleneck without outsourcing the evaluation standard.
+At from $99/month for 15 interviews with 90%+ completion rates, it removes the volume bottleneck without outsourcing the evaluation standard.
+The Cognitive also covers the top of the funnel: AI sourcing with plain-English search, verified emails and phone numbers, and automated outreach feeds candidates into the same interview pipeline.

 Strategy 4: Automate Scheduling